em3ndez/tiny-web-server/README.md

 ## Testing Your Web App

-Testing is a critical part of developing reliable web applications. `TinyWeb` can be tested using various frameworks, each offering unique features.
-Here are some suggestions:
+Testing is a critical part of developing reliable web applications. `TinyWeb` is just a library.
+You can write tests using it in JUnit, TestNG, JBehave.

 ### Cuppa-Framework